By Jay Ellis (as told to the Story Team)

 I get one or two phone calls from somebody new every single day, from either the website or a referral from somebody at one of the campuses.
 We hear so many stories of people who had zero relationship with God, and are now serving at the church, and in small group, and, even leading groups.
 People now having a relationship with God.
 Three people who have gone through Pathway to Peace have been baptized.

-It’s beautiful to sit back and watch when you see the light go on for someone, and they’re finally understanding grace and the relationship aspect of God.
+It’s beautiful to sit back and watch when we see the light go on for someone, and they’re finally understanding grace and the relationship aspect of God.
 That true surrender finally happens and it changes their life.

 We all have a story, and we all need to use it to reach the people that God needs us to reach.
-Our story is our platform, it’s our poster, it’s what we need to go show the world so that we can show, “This is what I was, but this is who I am in Christ.”
+Our story is our platform, it’s our poster, it’s what we need to go show the world so that we can say, “This is what I was, but this is who I am in Christ.”